Jay C. Kao

 Working Papers

-“How the Pro-Beijing Media Influences Voters: Evidence from a Field Experiment”
+“How the Pro-Beijing Media Influences Voters: Evidence from a Randomized Field Experiment”

 “Ripples of Resistance?
 Chinese Public Opinion toward COVID Control”